Umuzi-org/ACN-syllabus/content/teaching-curriculum/quick-familiarity-2/_index.md

 * For each of these 3 chapters:
     * (A) Describe which of the techniques you already apply pretty well, in general, and where and how it is that you tend do so.
 Also explain how it is that you know it works.
     * (B) Describe which of the techniques, if applied better or more consistently, you think has the greatest potential to improve your teaching practice.
 Be sure to motivate your choice with some sound reasoning.

+Describe each of the above in no more than 300 words.
+Do this on a Google doc and submit a link to the doc.
+MAKE SURE THAT THE SHARING PERMISSIONS ALLOW ANYONE ON THE INTERNET TO VIEW AND COMMENT ON THE FILE!